Sumner Academy of Arts & Science: Academics

 Sumner Academy maintains high behavioral and academic standards for its students.
-Students must receive a letter of acceptance before enrolling at Sumner Academy and once enrolled are required to maintain GPA of 2.5 or higher to continue to attend.
+Students must receive a letter of acceptance before enrolling at Sumner Academy and are evaluated based on academic criteria, assessment criteria, and attendance and behavior criteria.
+Once enrolled, students are required to maintain GPA of 2.5 or higher to continue attendance.

 The school was selected as a Blue Ribbon School in 1984 and 2003.
 The Blue Ribbon Award recognizes public and private schools which perform at high levels or have made significant academic improvements.
 One factor responsible for Sumner Academy's rigorous academic standing is its participation in the International Baccalaureate (IB) Program which is based on a 5.0 scale.
 Sumner began offering students the opportunity to participate in the IB program in 1987.
 The academy offers 20 different IB classes and over one-third of the faculty have received extensive IB training.
 Although only juniors and seniors are eligible to take IB classes, the effect of the IB program permeates the Sumner Academy curriculum at all grade levels.
 Ninth and tenth graders often take pre-IB courses with the anticipation of enrolling in future IB work.
 Students have the opportunity to take International Baccalaureate coursework and exams.
 The IB participation rate at Sumner Academy of Arts & Science is 97 percent.
 The student body makeup is 41 percent male and 59 percent female, and the total minority enrollment is 79 percent.
 Sumner Academy of Arts & Science is 1 of 6 high schools in the Kansas City.

-In the May 16, 2005 issue of Newsweek Magazine, Sumner Academy was named 75th in the "100 Best High Schools in America."
-This was the second time Sumner Academy was placed on the list.
-In 2004, Sumner Academy was listed in 99th place.
-As of 2008, Sumner Academy was named the 183rd best high school in America by Newsweek Magazine.
-As of December 2009 Sumner Academy was ranked the 69th best high school in the nation, reported by U.S. News & World Report, making Sumner the only high school in the state of Kansas to make the top 100 list..
-In 2021, Sumner Academy was ranked the 6th best high school in the United States, according to U.S News & World Report.

 Extracurricular activities

-The Sabres and Lady Sabres compete in the 5A classification, according to the KSHAA (Kansas State High School Activities Association).
+The Sabres and Lady Sabres compete in the 5A classification, according to the Kansas State High School Activities Association (KSHSAA).